Robin8Put/pmes/Robin8_BlockChain_PMES_API.md

 * **Description**

     Post data to blockchain via transaction.
-When transaction will be approved (around 5-10 minutes) user could see posted content in the result of following command [Get all content which post user](#get-all-content-which-post-user).
+When transaction will be approved (around 5-10 minutes) user could see posted content in the result of following command [Get all content which posted user](#get-all-content-which-posted-user).

 ## Get content from the blockchain by cid